Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 2

 A: No, not forever.

-This is probably the biggest myth I see in clinic and one I’ve experienced myself also having Crohn’s Disease.
+This is probably the biggest myth I see in the clinic, and one I’ve experienced myself, also having Crohn’s Disease.

 I now see this often in my own clinic, people with IBD who haven't eaten fruit, vegetables, pulses or wholegrains for years because they’re terrified of symptoms.